This is our Eufy Security Camera (eufyCam) review. We discuss setting up The eufyCam video surveillance system, and also setting up the Eufy Doorbell.

 Setting up the Eufy Security Cameras (eufyCam) and Eufy Base Station (Eufy Hub)

 The setup of the eufyCam was very easy and intuitive.
 It came with two eufyCams and the Eufy base Station.
+Our eufyCams were the 2C 1080p resolution cameras, but you can now also get these same eufyCams with 2k resolution.
 Also included was a security sticker for the window, to show potential intruders that it is under video surveillance, which is a good deterrent.

 Our first step was to charge the two eufyCams using the included micro USB cable, which plugged into the eufyHub.